getodk/docs/docs/central-upgrade.rst

      .. tab:: Default database
        .. warning::
-         Before starting:

-         * Read the instructions at the top of this section carefully and **make sure you are actually using the default database configuration**.
+         Before starting, read the instructions at the top of this section carefully and **make sure you are actually using the default database configuration**.
 Following these instructions with a custom database setup could result in perceived data loss.

        #. **Get the latest infrastructure version.**